 Another key finding is that the relationship between GBNs and local nurses might need some support, in particular those with provider DoNs and nurses in CSUs, who are possibly one source of recruitment for future GBNs.
 This raises the conundrum identified in the data over whether GBNs are acting as leaders for change or leaders for nursing and nurses.
 The participants in this study had different views about this which raises some interesting questions about the nature of professional identity and cohesion which may be threatened by organisational structures and new roles such as commissioning imposed on nurses by the design of health services.
 In terms of leadership for change perhaps it is significant that the study participants (from Phase 2 and 3) did not appear to critically examine the whole change context in which CCGs have come into being.
 This has involved the passage of the Health and Social Care Act and the consequent structural change within the NHS.
 It has brought with it increased emphasis on the purchaser/provider split, more providers coming from outside the NHS and the decentralisation of health care decision-making.
 In terms of their nurse leadership role, there appears also to be little focus on the current lack of resources within the NHS and the possible effect on their quality assurance roles of cuts.

 The findings also show that it is possible to combine or have separate statutory and designated roles but that these may give rise to tensions between working at operational and strategic levels.
-CCGs work very differently to each other which may have implications for nursing identity and professional cohesion, education and practice; Each different context may be important in a ‘fearful culture’ post Francis Inquiry.
+CCGs work very differently to each other which may have implications for nursing identity and professional cohesion, education and practice; each different context may be important in a ‘fearful culture’ post Francis Inquiry.

 Limitations

-The literature review section has a notable absence of primary empirical studies.
+The literature review section has a notable absence of primary empirical studies relating to the experiences of nurses on CCGs.
 This is partly because CCGs have only been in place since April 2013, with a prior year of ‘shadow’ CCGs, so that there has been little time for research in this field.
-Other limitations include: a) the sample was drawn from London and therefore might not necessarily be generalisable to the national context ; b) the small size of the qualitative sample may have made disclosure less likely and may have threatened the anonymity of the respondents, despite every effort being made to protect this; c) the survey was a pilot and a national survey is required.
+The sample was drawn from London and therefore might not be generalisable to the national context – however it was a pilot survey so this limitation was, to some extent, inevitable.
+There is a need for a national survey using random sampling in order to assess the national picture accurately.
+The small size of the sample (for both the quantitative and qualitative research) may have threatened the anonymity of the respondents (despite the best efforts of the researchers to protect this) and so may have made disclosure less likely.

 Conclusions